Stage 5 Record of School Achievement – procedures

 The Record of School Achievement is issued to eligible students who leave school prior to the completion of the Higher School Certificate.
 It is a requirement that students leave school in order to be awarded the Record of School Achievement.

-The Record of School Achievement records the completion of the Board of Studies, Teaching and Educational Standards NSW (BOSTES) curriculum requirements for Years 7 to 10, and is a cumulative record of results in all Stage 5 and Stage 6 courses that the student has completed.
+The Record of School Achievement records the completion of the NSW Education Standards Authority (NESA) curriculum requirements for Years 7 to 10, and is a cumulative record of results in all Stage 5 and Stage 6 courses that the student has completed.
 It also lists any courses that the student is currently enrolled in at the time of leaving school.

 Students who are not eligible for the Record of School Achievement and who leave school prior to the completion of the Higher School Certificate receive a Transcript of Study.
 The Transcript of Study shows the same information as the Record of School Achievement, but also includes the legend ‘Not eligible for the Record of School Achievement’.
 Any mandatory courses for which the student has been given an ‘N’ determination appear on the Transcript of Study with the notation ‘Not Completed’.
 The relevant mandatory curriculum requirement will also carry the notation ‘Not Completed’.